mqz0211/phpmap/README.md

 **phpmap** is a modular PHP vulnerability scanner and exploitation framework, designed to automate the discovery of common PHP-based web application flaws.
 Inspired by `sqlmap`, `phpmap` targets vulnerabilities like Local File Inclusion (LFI), Remote File Inclusion (RFI), upload bypasses, and PHP deserialization bugs.

+phpmap is designed with modularity and ethical testing in mind and aims to meet Kali Linux packaging standards.

 ---

 ## Features